Infertility Awareness Shabbat

 Passover is a holiday of inclusion.
 At the beginning of the Seder, we declare: “Let all who are hungry come and eat.
 Let all who are needy come and celebrate Passover.”
 As a community, we need to make sure that no one feels alone on Passover.

-Next year’s Infertility Awareness Shabbat will take place the weekend of Thursday, March 23 – Sunday, March 26.
+Infertility Awareness Shabbat will take place the weekend of Thursday, April 11 – Sunday, April 14.
 There are several ways to participate both in person and virtually.
 If your synagogue or community would like to participate, please register your synagogue here.
 If you have any questions, please reach out using the “contact us” button below.